ElectronicCats/ArduinoCore-nRF528x-mbedos/README.md

+# This repository has been archived, we are now working on [ArduinoCore-mbed](https://github.com/ElectronicCats/ArduinoCore-mbed)

-# Electronic Cats Arduino Core for mbed enabled devices
+## Electronic Cats Arduino Core for mbed enabled devices

 The repository contains the Arduino APIs and IDE integration files targeting a generic mbed-enabled board